-I can’t explain exactly why Samin Nosrat’s Netflix cooking show, ‘Salt, Fat, Acid, Heat’ is so watchable.
+I can’t quite explain why Samin Nosrat’s Netflix cooking show, ‘Salt, Fat, Acid, Heat’ is so watchable.
 I think it’s because her energy is so downright compelling.
-In the series, Samin, a chef who trained at Alice Water’s Chez Panis restaurant, plunges us into cooking fundamentals, and takes us through the four elements, salt, fat, acid and heat that shape all global cuisines.

 Traditional Japanese Sea-Salt